Loch: Lochs outside Scotland and Ireland

 As "loch" is a common Gaelic word, it is found as the root of several Manx place names.

-The United States naval port of Pearl Harbor, on the south coast of the main Hawaiian island of Oahu, is one of a complex of sea inlets.
-Several are named as lochs, including South East Loch, Merry Loch, East Loch, Middle Loch and West Loch.
+The United States naval port of Pearl Harbor, on the south coast of the main Hawaiian island of Oʻahu, is one of a complex of sea inlets.
+It contains three subareas called 'lochs' named East, Middle, and West or Kaihuopala‘ai, Wai‘awa, and Komoawa.

 Loch Raven Reservoir is a reservoir in Baltimore County, Maryland.

 Brenton Loch in the Falkland Islands is a sea loch, near Lafonia, East Falkland.

 In the Scottish settlement of Glengarry County in present-day Eastern Ontario, there is a lake called Loch Garry.
 Loch Garry was named by those who settled in the area, Clan MacDonell of Glengarry, after the well-known loch their clan is from, Loch Garry in Scotland.
 Similarly, lakes named Loch Broom, Big Loch, Greendale Loch, and Loch Lomond can be found in Nova Scotia, along with Loch Leven in Newfoundland, and Loch Leven in Saskatchewan.

 Loch Fyne is a fjord in Greenland named by Douglas Clavering in 1823.